art-test-stack/credit_risk_eval_model/README.md

 ## The model

 The base of the model used is a Transformer Encoder (TE) model from [Vaswani et al. (2017)](#references).
 The textual features processed are then fed into the TE.
 As in the original paper, the TE is composed of 1 layers, with 8 heads for the multi-head attention mechanism, and feed-forward networks (FFN) has a size of 50 neurons and the activation function used is the rectified linear unit (ReLU) function.
 Then, as the TE is considered here as a feature exctractor, only the first sequence of the output of the TE is used.
 It's concatenated with the hard features and fed into a feed-forward neural network (FNN) with 2 hidden layers of 10 neurons each, separated by a ReLU activation function.
-The output layer is two neurons fed into a Softmax output.
+The output layer consists of two neurons passed through a Softmax layer.

-The model is trained with a binary cross-entropy loss function and the Adam optimizer.
-The model is trained with a batch size of 1024 and a learning rate of 0.0001.
-The model is trained on an early-stopping strategy.
+The model is trained with a binary cross-entropy loss function and the Adam optimizer with a learning rate of 0.0001 and weight decay of 0.0001 to avoid over-fitting.
+An early-stopping strategy is applied on training.
 The model is evaluated on the test set using the ROC-AUC and G-MEAN metrics, developped in [Metrics](#metrics) section.

 A dropout strategy of 0.3 (value not precised in the article) is used for the TE and after each layer of the FNN to avoid overfitting.